UI access and password settings by service

 " | ./hue shell

-$ sudo ./hue changepassword example
+$ sudo ./hue changepassword 'existing user name'

 Changing password for user 'existing user name'